On Dimension-Varying Control Systems: A Universal State Space Approach: Differential Geometry on

-i.e., it is defined at each $x\in \Omega_{n=0}$.
-Moreover, $n_0$ is the smallest $n$, satisfing (\ref{30.2.4}), then $F(x)$ is said to be generated by $f(x)=F(x)|_{\Omega^{n_0}}$.
-In this paper, we are only concerning about such smooth vector fields. \end{itemize} \end{rem}
+i.e., it is defined at each $x\in \Omega^{n_0}$.
+Moreover, if $n_0$ is the smallest $n$ satisfying (\ref{30.2.4}), then $F(x)$ is said to be generated by $f(x)=F(x)|_{\Omega^{n_0}}$.
+In this paper, we are concerned only with such smooth vector fields. \end{itemize} \end{rem}

-From above argument, we have the following result.
+From the above argument, we have the following result.

 \begin{prp} Assume $F(x)\in V(\Omega)$ is generated by $f(x)\in V(\Omega^n)$. $f_m(x)=F(x)|_{\Omega^m}$, where $n|m$.
 Let $x_0\in \Omega^n$ and the integral curve of $f(x)$ with initial point $x(0)=x_0$ is $\Phi^{f(x)}_t(x_0)$, then the integral curve of $f_m(y)$ with initial value $y_0=x_0\otimes \J_{m/n}$ is